What can briefing / policy papers assess?

 The range of possible topics [home and international] and appropriate choice of time frames for completion of the task [particular needs] will help make the task more inclusive.

 The contemporary nature of these assignments should help to reduce year-to-year plagiarism.
 Requiring evidence over time - perhaps using the Herman list to structure stages - would further reduce opportunity for academic misconduct.
-(Click here for further guidance on plagiarism.)
+(Click here for further guidance on academic integrity in assessment.)

 Student and staff experience

-The contemporary and authentic nature of this task will, doubtless, interest students leading to positive engagement.
+The contemporary and authentic nature of this task may increase students' interest leading to positive engagement.

 Ensuring that students are clear about the expectations - we have called this section essay variants and students need to be clear that this is not just an essay and understand fully the required format and expectations.